Emergency Rescue on Gray Copper Trail: How a Simple Device Averted Disaster

 On the morning of October 8, 2024, five women, ranging in age from 54 to 71, set off to hike the Gray Copper Trail, located just behind Red Mountain off Highway 550 in Southwestern Colorado.
 The day started beautifully, with sunny skies and a rocky trail covered in fallen aspen leaves.
 We faced a 2,000-foot elevation gain, but the effort was worth it when we reached our goal—three stunning lakes where we took some amazing photos.

-However, we noticed clouds beginning to roll in and decided it was best to head back down, not wanting to risk getting caught in a lightning storm above the tree line, especially on a mountain full of iron and granite rocks.
+However, we noticed clouds rolling in and decided to head back down.
+We didn’t want to risk a lightning storm, especially on a mountain full of iron and granite rocks.

-On the descent, one of our group members slipped a couple of times on the scree.
-To add to the challenge, we were warned that a moose was nearby on the trail.
+On the descent, one of our group members slipped a couple of times on the screen.
+To add to the challenge, they warned that a moose was nearby on the trail.
 We remained cautious and moved slowly down the mountain to avoid disturbing the animal.

 About 1.5 miles from the trailhead, on a particularly steep section, the fallen aspen leaves were covering marble-like rocks, making the terrain slippery.